haojiezhu/llm-history-qa/README.md

 LLM models supported by Ollama: https://ollama.com/library

-Ollama LLM model name is formatted as "Model Name:Model Size".
-For example, correct name for Qwen3 30-billion model is "qwen3:30b"
+Ollama LLM model name is formatted as "model name:model size".
+For example, the correct name for Qwen3 30-billion parameter model is "qwen3:30b"